celestiaorg/docs/docs/developers/full-stack-modular-development-guide.md

 Now we’re ready to run the app.

-Right now, the app is configured to be using `localhost:8545` using the Ethermint rollup we're running with RollKit.
+Right now, the app is configured to be using `localhost:8545` using the Ethermint rollup we're running with Rollmint.

 First, you'll need to install [MetaMask](https://metamask.io).